Donate to the Colorado Scientific Society

 The Colorado Scientific Society is a 501(c)(3) tax-exempt, non-profit, charitable organization.

-You can donate either online (below) or by US Mail with a check.
+You can either donate online (below) or by US Mail with a check.

-• If you will be making a donation over $100, consider printing the Colorado Scientific Society Donation Form (PDF) and sending us a check to the address on the form.
 On online transactions we pay PayPal a processing fee of over 2% of the amount plus $0.30 per transaction.

-Make Your Online Donation to the Colorado Scientific Society
+Donate Online to the Colorado Scientific Society

-• The payment request will be transferred you to the PayPal secure site where you can pay from a credit card or your PayPal account.
+You can pay from a credit card or your PayPal account.

 Address